HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## Make sure to use Pascal Case for variable names
+## Make Sure to Use Pascal Case for Variable Names

 Pascal Case requires variables made from compound words and have the first letter of each appended word written with an uppercase letter.